 - Psychological pricing: Another strategy used by Amazon to keep its prices competitive and to attract more customers is psychological pricing or price perception strategy.
 An average customer often finds that prices on Amazon are the lowest among all its competitors.
 This is because of Amazon’s pricing algorithms.
 The company provides huge discounts on best-selling and popular products but raises the prices on uncommon products.
 Now, whenever a customer searches for the most common products on Amazon, they will find the most affordable prices which will further induce them to assume that the platform has lowest prices overall.

 - Competition monitoring and repricing: Every retailer on Amazon constantly keeps a tab on the prices offered by its competitors and considers repricing its own products to attract more customers on the platform and achieve the ‘buy box’ position.
 Amazon uses its algorithms to keep track of the changing prices and tanks the products offered by various retailers accordingly.

 Go On, Tell Us What You Think!

 Did we miss something?
 Come on!
-Tell us what you think about Amazon Business Model and Amazon Revenue Model in the comment section.
+Tell us what you think about Amazon Business Model in the comment section.